Israeli far-right activist shot and wounded in Jerusalem

-JERUSALEM An Israeli far-right activist was shot and wounded in Jerusalem on Wednesday outside a conference promoting a Jewish campaign to be permitted to pray at a flashpoint Old City compound holy to both Jews and Muslims, Israeli officials said.
+JERUSALEM A far-right Israeli activist was shot and wounded in Jerusalem on Wednesday as he left a conference promoting a Jewish campaign to permit praying at a flashpoint Old City compound holy to both Jews and Muslims, Israeli officials said.

-Police confirmed that a man on a motorcycle had shot and wounded a Jewish man in his 50s outside the Menachem Begin Centre complex located near the walled Old City.
+Police confirmed that an unnamed man on a motorcycle had shot a Jewish man in his 50s outside the Menachem Begin Centre complex located near the walled Old City, and named for the late Israeli prime minister.

-Jonathan Halevy, director of Shaarei Tzedek Hospital, identified the man as Yehuda Glick and said he was in serious but stable condition, undergoing surgery for gunshot wounds in the chest and abdomen.
+Jonathan Halevy, director of Shaarei Tzedek Hospital, said the wounded man was in serious but stable condition, undergoing surgery for gunshot wounds in the chest and abdomen.

-Israeli politicians and media said the U.S.-born Glick has been a prominent activist in a far-right movement to win Jews permission to pray at the site known to Jews as Temple Mount and to Muslims as Noble Sanctuary.
+Israeli officials identified the man who was shot as Yehuda Glick, a U.S. born activist who is part of a movement to grant Jews permission to pray at the site known to them as Temple Mount and to Muslims as Noble Sanctuary.

-The elevated marble and stone compound is the third most sacred site in Islam and the holiest in Judaism, where the ancient second Jewish temple once stood.
+The elevated marble and stone compound is the third most sacred site in Islam and the holiest in Judaism, where two ancient second Jewish temples once stood.
 It contains the 8th century al-Aqsa mosque and the golden Dome of the Rock, where the Prophet Mohammad is said to have ascended to heaven.

+Police reinforced their presence in the city, raising their level of alert as far-right activists urged adherents to respond to the shooting by heading en masse to the flashpoint holy site on Thursday.

-Since the end of the Gaza war in August, tension has risen steadily in the eastern, Arab side of Jerusalem, with almost nightly clashes between Israeli security forces and Palestinian protesters throwing rocks and petrol bombs.
+Tension has risen steadily in the eastern side of Jerusalem since just before a Gaza war that ended in August, with almost nightly clashes between Israeli security forces and Palestinian protesters throwing rocks and petrol bombs.

-A major focus of Palestinian anger is the increasing number of visits by Orthodox Jews, including some politicians, accompanied by Israeli police to the sacred Old City compound.
+A major focus of Palestinian anger in the past few weeks has been Jewish settlers moving into largely Arab neighborhoods and increasing numbers of visits by Orthodox Jews, including some politicians, accompanied by Israeli police to the sacred Old City compound.

-Moshe Feiglin, a prominent far-right lawmaker in Israeli Prime Minister Benjamin Netanyahu's Likud party, said Glick was shot after exiting the conference entitled "Israel returns to the Temple Mount".
+Moshe Feiglin, a prominent lawmaker in Israeli Prime Minister Benjamin Netanyahu's Likud party, said Glick was shot after exiting a conference entitled "Israel returns to the Temple Mount".

 "What happened tonight is the attempted murder of (our)organisation head, Yehuda Glick," Feiglin said.
 He said he had seen Glick shot at close range several times by a man who spoke to him in Arabic-accented Hebrew before opening fire.